 This chapter provides background to the relevant impact pathways linked to the Replacement Local Development Plan (RLDP), highlights the European sites that are sensitive to these pathways, and identifies the policies that could (prior to the consideration of mitigation) result in Likely Significant Effects (LSE) on European sites.
-The broad Strategic Growth Areas (and growth options within these areas) are discussed in Chapter 5.
+The broad PSSAs are discussed in Chapter 5.
 The identified European sites and Strategic Policies are then carried forward into the Appropriate Assessment that is undertaken in Chapter 6.
 For a map of the European sites relevant to the Monmouthshire RLDP please see Appendix 1.
 For the full LSE assessment of the strategic policies outlined within the RLDP please see Appendix 2.